 Yellowstone's grizzlies had been safe from trophy hunters for the past 40 years.
 But last summer Trump stripped them of their Endangered Species Act protection.
-Now state officials in Wyoming are dead set on letting trophy hunters gun down 24 grizzlies that wander out of the national park.
+Now state officials in Wyoming are dead set on letting trophy hunters gun down up to 24 grizzlies if they wander out of the national park.
 More than half of them could be females, including those pregnant with cubs.

 No wild creature should ever be caught in the crosshairs of an AR-15.
 It's all part of a trigger-happy culture that fetishizes the thrill-killing of endangered wildlife.

 It has to end.